Danguolė Rasalaitė: In Sweden

-After working in prostitution for a month, Rasalaitė managed to escape from the apartment through a window and fled to Malmö where she met a man from Skopje, Macedonia who offered her accommodation.
+Her sexual exploitation was accompanied by beatings in cases of disobedience.
+The apartment was kept locked at all times, and clients were given a key in advance when they arrived.
+After working in prostitution for a month, Danguolė managed to escape from the apartment through a window and fled to Malmö where she met a man from Skopje, Macedonia who offered her accommodation.
 During the evening of January 6, 2000, she was gang raped by this man and a group of his friends.
-The next day, Rasalaitė jumped from a motorway bridge, intending to commit suicide.
-She was taken to hospital but never regained consciousness and died on January 10.